runonbitcoin/walleteering/guide/04-advanced.md

 ## Increasing privacy

 While jigs are inherently non-fungible, sometimes it's important to hide the fact that a single user owns two different jigs.
 For example, perhaps it would be advantageous not to make obvious that you own a rare weapon in a game to your opponents.
 Every time `nextOwner()` is called, you can return a different address.
 Your `sign()` method should be able to sign any owner previously returned.
-However, the `Inventory` uses only a single address to load user jigs, so you'll have to offer app developers another way to get their jigs.
+However, the `Inventory` uses only a single address to load user jigs, so you'll have to offer app developers another way to get their jigs or UTXOs.

 ## Parsing RUN metadata

 The `OP_RETURN` output in a RUN transaction contains a list of actions.
 Wallets may only want to sign for certain actions, or they may wish to alert the user that actions were taken on their behalf.
-You can access this metadata using `Run.util.metadata(rawtx).
+You can access this metadata using `Run.util.metadata(rawtx)`.
 We will have more information on this format in this future.

 ## Parallelization